Logan1brown/GoogleDB/README.md

     - Team members are stored here with roles and order
     - Changes here automatically update the `key_creatives` field in `shows`
   - Various lookup tables (networks, studios, genres, etc.)
+  (what about the data validation?) (what about apps scripts?) (triggers?) (a complete understanding of our functional structure and database?! very important!) (address next time you read)

 ### Data Model
 - `show_team` is the source of truth for team member data